sunidhi-mishra/PeopleOS_RFP_Response_Assistant/README.md

 - **No PDF intake.** Questions are typed or pasted as text.
 Real RFPs arrive as PDFs with inconsistent formatting — a separate, harder engineering problem.
 - **No feedback loop.** Accepted or rejected matches are not used to improve future retrieval.
 In production, this loop is what makes the system improve over time.
-- **No capture mechanism for informal commitments.** The knowledge base only reflects formally documented answers — not verbal commitments made on sales calls, which is the larger, harder problem this prototype's documentation explores in depth.
+- **No capture mechanism for informal commitments.** The knowledge base only reflects formally documented answers — not verbal commitments made on sales calls.
 - **No multi-tenant architecture.** Single fictional company, single knowledge base.
 - **No production-grade data security.** Uses entirely synthetic data by design.
-See `/docs` for what a production trust architecture would require.
 - **Negation handling is weak.** Negatively-framed questions ("what do you NOT support?") are not reliably distinguished from their positive counterparts by similarity scoring alone — a confirmed, documented limitation of embedding-based retrieval, not a bug.

 ---